microsoft/code-with-engineering-playbook/docs/source-control/git-guidance/README.md

 You are free to structure commit messages; however, git commands like `git log` utilize above structure.
 Therefore, it can be helpful to follow a convention within your team and to utilize git best.

 For example, [Conventional Commits](https://www.conventionalcommits.org/) is a lightweight convention that complements [SemVer](https://semver.org/), by describing the features, fixes, and breaking changes made in commit messages.
 See [Component Versioning](../component-versioning.md) for more information on versioning.
+You might also use Git trailers to add structured metadata to your commits, such as [attributing code generated with AI assistance](../../developer-experience/copilots.md#ide-assistant-attribution).

 For more information on commit message conventions, see: